 Can be bulky, not well-suited to packing

-Heavyweight fleece jackets are heavier and bulkier still.
+Heavyweight fleece jackets are the heaviest and bulkiest of the trio.
 They don't work well as a mid-layering piece beneath other jackets.
 Rather, they are meant to serve as a standalone outer layer – think big, bulky, and warm.
-Since they are less versatile than other options, we don't tend to test many of these fleeces.
+Since they are less versatile than other options, we only recommend these for cold weather or stationary activities where sufficient insulation is critical.
+If there's any chance you'll work up a sweat, you won't find the breathability you need here.
+Their bulk also makes it less appealing to shove them in a backpack for those “just in case” moments.

 Materials

 Fleece was invented in 1981 by Polartec, then known as Malden Mills.
 Patagonia worked with the company to make an outdoor performance jacket that wouldn't hold as much water as traditional wool.
-The first, the Synchilla Snap-T fleece, was available for sale in 1985.
+The iconic Synchilla Snap-T fleece was first available for sale in 1985.
+Since then, the base insulating material has remained much the same, with different manufacturers adding their own twists to improve breathability, water resistance, etc.

-Some fleece jackets include a wind or water-resistant hard face fabric or use strategic panels on exposed areas like the chest and shoulders to improve weather resistance.
-Others are thick and dense enough to stop any wind well independently.
-However, layering a fleece under waterproof or wind-resistant shells helps take advantage of its insulation without relying on it to shed water or block wind.
+Things like a hard face fabric or strategically placed panels on the chest and shoulders can be used to improve weather resistance in some jackets.
+Others use a fabric that is thick and dense enough on its own to stop any wind.
+However, you'll only get true weatherproofing by layering a fleece under waterproof or wind-resistant shells.
 This more comprehensive layering style puts you in the driver's seat to regulate warmth and comfort while on the go.

 Today, fleece jackets are made of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
-Sometimes, these materials are recycled.
-Sometimes, they include some wool.
-Though a few companies are working to build fleece fabric in ways that reduce shedding, fibers from these jackets become microplastics.
+Sometimes, these materials are recycled; occasionally, they include some wool.
+A few companies are working to build fleece fabric in ways that reduce shedding, but with repeated washing, synthetic fibers from these jackets become microplastics that end up in our water systems.
+You can reduce your impact by choosing a fleece with some wool, going longer between washes, using the gentle cycle on your washing machine, or installing a microplastic filter in your washer.

 Durability